Abbas1Hussein/adp_desktop/README.md

     isDebugging: !kReleaseMode,
   );

-  /// root widget of your Flutter application is AdpApp(), runApp(const App());
+  /// root widget of your Flutter application is AdpApp(), see package example. runApp(const App());
 }
 ```